Are You Suffering from an Eating Disorder or Just Suffering?

 Overeating temporarily soothes sadness, anger, or loneliness.
 Purging is used to combat feelings of helplessness and self-loathing.
 Over time, people with eating disorders lose the ability to see themselves objectively and obsessions over food and weight come to dominate their lives.

-The most common eating disorders are anorexia, bulimia, and binge eating, and the symptoms for each are:
+The most common eating disorders are anorexia, bulimia, and binge eating.

 - Anorexia — People with anorexia starve themselves out of an intense fear of becoming fat.
 Despite being underweight or even emaciated, they never believe they’re thin enough.
 In addition to restricting calories, people with anorexia may also control their weight with exercise, diet pills, or purging.